Tarot is a fascinating deck of 78 symbolic picture cards, but it’s also far more than that. Tarot acts as a key that:

 Tarot is a method of intuition.
 It quiets our overactive minds so that we can receive the deep wisdom we all possess within our hearts.
 Other examples of intuitive methods include meditation, prayer, yoga, journaling, quiet time in nature, and creating art or music.

 As an intuitive method, tarot gives us access to the truth, wisdom, and love we possess within us.
 These are tremendously powerful, soul-based gifts that we’re all born with and carry inside us always.
 Accessing them helps us see life and ourselves with greater perspective and understanding.
 We gain mindful awareness and see more options available to us throughout our lives.
+We also feel more ALIVE and live with greater inspiration and sense of purpose.

-Contrary to common misconception, tarot is NOT for fortune telling.
+Contrary to common misconception, tarot is NOT for “fortune telling”.

 GETTING STARTED WITH TAROT